“Nobody Died At Sandy Hook”

 Page 178

-Fetzer and Watt revisit the claim that none of the bullet fragments could be matched to the Bushmaster, which is something I’ve already covered in Chapter Eight.
-Again, while the bullet jacket surfaces were severely damaged and corroded due to shoddy firearm maintenance, they had no problem linking all of the recovered shell casings to the Bushmaster.
+Fetzer and Watt revisit the tired claim that none of the bullet fragments could be matched to the Bushmaster, which I already addressed in Chapter Eight.
+As a reminder: while the bullet jackets were damaged and corroded due to poor firearm maintenance, all recovered shell casings were conclusively linked to the Bushmaster.
 From the official report:

 The Bushmaster rifle was found in classroom 10.
 The Bushmaster was tested and found to be operable without malfunction.
 All of the 5.56 mm shell casings from SHES that were tested were found to have been fired from this rifle.
 All of the bullets and fragments, recovered from SHES and the OCME that were tested, with the exception of those mentioned immediately below, are consistent with having been fired from the Bushmaster rifle.
 They could not have been fired from the Saiga-12, the Glock 20 or the Sig Sauer P226.

-Furthermore, if the event were staged (it wasn’t) and the official report bogus (it isn’t), then that means authorities had full control over the narrative.
-And if that were the case, why would they intentionally fill the report with such confusing verbiage?
-Why include something capable of raising these types of questions and concerns?
-It makes absolutely no sense.
+And let’s entertain their fantasy for a moment: if the event were staged (it wasn’t) and the official report falsified (it isn’t), authorities would have had full control over the narrative.
+So why, in that scenario, would they include verbiage capable of raising these kinds of questions?
+Why not just claim the bullet fragments were a perfect match and call it a day?
+The idea makes zero sense.

-Seriously.
-That’s how they are published in this book.
-And that’s blown up to 137%!
-The photographs presented here are so small and so blurry (possibly intentionally) that Fetzer and Watt could convince their readers that these photos depict a Sasquatch.
-The truth is that these children look nothing alike and are wearing completely different clothing.
-I dove far deeper into this claim in Chapter Five, if you’re interested.
+The images are so tiny and blurry (possibly by design) that Fetzer and Watt could probably convince their readers these photos depict Bigfoot.
+In reality, the children look nothing alike and are wearing entirely different clothing.
+If you want the full breakdown, I covered this in detail back in Chapter Five.

 Page 179